 Who killed Estella’s mother?

 A grown-up Estella started working for Baroness von Hellman as her assistant and fashion apprentice.
 But Estella didn’t remember that she was the same woman for whom her mother worked.
-But when Estella saw her mother’s necklace hanging on Baroness’ head, she remembered everything.
+But when Estella saw her mother’s necklace with Baroness, she remembered everything.
 However, initially, she thought that Baroness was a self-contained narcissistic who stole her mother’s necklace.

 To steal her mother’s necklace, Estella (as Cruella) crashed Baroness’ house party.
 At a chaotic moment, she noticed Baroness using a dog whistle to tame her Dalmatians.
 It was the same incident where the Dalmatians jumped on her mother and killed her.

-It is how Estella learned that Baroness killed her mother.
+It was how Estella learned that Baroness killed her mother.
 It was not her mistake.
 It was Baroness all along.

 What was hidden in the Necklace?